 Phase [1] of the diagram below, therefore, represents the instance at which an EAI identifies a future threat, and the likelihood (or not) of that threat being viable.
 This is also the point at which the EAI must determine whether the future threat in question satisfies (at that future point in time) the requisite threshold of a grave threat of an armed attack or use of force.
 Once a viable threat has been identified, phase [2] (on the diagram below) represents the necessary re-positioning of jus ad bellum necessity from a temporal perspective as previously discussed.
-That is, the authors’ proposed solution of coupling the necessity assessment and the “point of force” (be it in months or three years into the future), rather than the “point of predicted force”.
-However, before any action can be authorized, the EAI must establish that actionat that point in timeconstitutes one of “last resort”.
+That is, the authors’ proposed solution of coupling the necessity assessment and the “point of force” (be it in three months or three years into the future), rather than the “point of predicted force”.
+However, before any action can be authorized, the EAI must establish that action—at that point in time—constitutes one of “last resort”.

-Once phases and 2 have been established/completed, the EAI must then determine the lawfulness of the intended target.
+Once phases [1] and [2] have been established/completed, the EAI must then determine the lawfulness of the intended target.
 This determination begins with an EAI assessment of the intended target (in light of the principle of concurrent application as per figure 2 above).
 The principle of concurrent application can be identified on the graphical representation below, as area [Z] (noting this does not extend beyond broken lines A and B).
 In short, the diagram shows that any intended course of action that is being considered by the EAI must only target military objectives.
 Moreover, where civilian harms are likely to occur as a result of acting, the EAI may only authorize an act where such harms are not excessive in relation to the concrete and direct military advantage anticipated (implying that the EAI must also be capable of conducting such an assessment).
 Here, as noted above, concurrent application means that where there is a potential gap in target identification, an alternative discipline can “step in” to ensure civilian protections are maximized.

 To entrust self-defensive decision-making responsibilities to a machine is, of course, highly controversial—even where the force applied is indirect in nature and is a result of “mere” information manipulation.
 Additionally, one might reasonably contend that if decisions regarding the application of force (of any kind) are to be delegable to an EAI, then the technology should bring something “extra to the table”.
-Indeed, from an ethical perspective at least, if EAI tech is to be utilized its “presence” should not merely replace human decision-making like-for-like.
-With that in mind, the authors propose that an EAI should not just do the “bare minimum” in terms of ensuring everything “feasible” has been done to ensure the limitation of civilian harmas arguably a human combatant is required to do.
+Indeed, from an ethical perspective at least, if EAI tech is to be utilized, its “presence” should not merely replace human decision-making like-for-like.
+With that in mind, the authors propose that an EAI should not just do the “bare minimum” in terms of ensuring everything “feasible” has been done to ensure the limitation of civilian harm—as arguably that is what a human combatant is required to do.
 Instead, if EAI are to be harnessed for self-defense purposes, they should be capable of considering all variations, and of calculating each and every outcome in light of prevailing circumstances.
 As previously alluded to, and further evidence in the scenarios below, the present authors believe that it is only when an EAI is furnished with all the pertinent information in the pre-bello sense, that they can act pre-emptively.